Kateve52911/knitflix/README.md

 Icon in logo is from [iconfinder](https://www.iconfinder.com/)

-All images in the feed are my owm.
+All images for the projects in the feed are my owm.